-- You will have to join to read more than 10 results.
+- You will have to join (free) to read more than ten results.
 It’s worth it.

-- He should expect questions about the state of the art in his area of technical expertise.
+- Questions about the state of the art in his area of technical expertise.

-- The company has a strong team culture.
-We need to prepare my client to answer questions about his team building, leadership, and collaboration skills.
+- Questions about his team building, leadership, and collaboration skills.

-- Most interviewees had “yes” or “no” feedback within one month.
+- “Yes” or “no” feedback within one month.